 What to do if you see giant hogweed:

-First: Use the key on our giant hogweed identification page to try and make a positive identification.
+Identify: Use the key on our giant hogweed identification page to try and make a positive identification.
 Other plants that look similar are also shown.

-Second: Photos are needed to confirm identification.
+Photograph: Photos are needed to confirm identification.
 Take high resolution photos of the entire plant, stem, leaves, flowers and seeds, making sure to keep a safe distance.

 Where is giant hogweed found?

 Giant hogweed is a native of the Caucasus Mountain region between the Black and Caspian Seas.
 It was introduced to Europe and the United Kingdom in the late nineteenth century and to the United States in the early twentieth century as an ornamental garden plant.
-It has become established in New England, the Mid-Atlantic Region and the Giant hogweed Northwest.
+It has become established in New England, the Mid-Atlantic Region and the Northwest.
 Giant hogweed grows along streams and rivers and in fields, forests, yards and roadsides.
 It prefers open sites with abundant light and moist soil but it can grow in partially shaded habitats, too.
 The map to the right displays the current confirmed locations of giant hogweed sites in New York State.

 More about Giant Hogweed: